Optimizely’s decision to ditch its free plan suggests A/B website testing is dead

-On December 20, 2017 Optimizely, the leading A/B testing platform, informed its users that it is planning to sunset its free Starter plan on February 28, 2018.
+A/B testing platform leader Optimizely announced on December 20, 2017 that it will sunset its free Starter plan on February 28, 2018.

-We estimate that this change will impact around 70,000 websites* which will soon be left without a tool that allows customers to test and alter site experience.
+We estimate that this change will leave around 70,000 websites* without a tool for testing and tweaking the site experience.

-Here’s the official message as sent out by Optimizely via email:
+Here’s the official message Optimizely sent to customers via email:

 Hi there,